Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 The sheep pointed his nose and bleated, "Up!"

 Noah looked at the bare I-beams around them.
 No following the alien up those.
-Still, now he’d got this one nice and compliant...he grabbed the worker by the collar, hauled him to his feet, and pushed him in front.
+Still, now he’d got this one nice and compliant... he grabbed the worker by the collar, hauled him to his feet, and pushed him in front.
 "Stairs.
 Show us."

 He pointed them out.
 "Right there.
 It’s ten stories up…"